leandre0/VSC-extension-downloader/README.md

 # VSC extension downloader
 VSCode marketplace removed their manual extension download button, so this code takes a custom link with the extension name and publisher name in param and downloads the file

+maybe a web interface would be better ? =>
+    Definitely going with a web ui next, python can't be compiled on the target computer

-maybe a web interface would be better ? experimenting with beautiful soup to automatically parse the publisher name and extension name from the marketplace
+experimenting with beautiful soup to automatically parse the publisher name and extension name from the marketplace

 ISSUES: